jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_sqlagent_alerts.md

-## When the alarm is raised
+When the alarm is raised

-* Open the SQL Server \| Support Services Drilldown \| SQL Agent Alerts page.
+* Open the **SQL Server \| Support Services Drilldown \| SQL Agent Alerts page**.
 Determine which alerts have occurred recently.
 This page shows the most recent occurrence time for each alert, and the alert history for the previous hour.
 * Investigate the cause of the alert and take corrective action if necessary.

 {% include links.html %}